vmsmith/vmsmith.github.io/content/blog/251205-memory-architecture-intro.md

 **1. Persistent Memory (bottom layer)**
 This is the slowest-changing, most stable information.
 It comes in two forms:

-a.
-Personal Foundations
+* Personal Foundations.
 Background elements about me that rarely change: lifelong goals, major values, the structure of my strategic plan, and simple biographical anchors.
-This layer provides continuity without storing unnecessary detail.
+This layer provides contxt and continuity for Moneypenny.

-b.
-Moneypenny’s Operating Foundations
+* Moneypenny’s Operating Foundations.
 Her persona, her communication style, the rules she follows, and the boundaries I’ve set.
 These define how she behaves, regardless of the topic at hand.

 ---